 To calculate your AOV, divide the total revenue from sales by the number of orders.

 AOV = Total revenue / Number of orders

 For example, let’s say you had 100 orders in the last month and the total revenue from these orders was $5,000.
 Your AOV would be $5,000 divided by 100, or $50.

 Generally, your dropshipping profit margin will increase if you manage to increase your AOV.

 However, it also strongly depends on the items you sell.
 For instance, a store selling phone cases will have a lower AOV compared to a store selling treadmills.

 The conversion rate is the percentage of your store’s visitors that make a purchase.

-To calculate your conversion rate, take the number of orders and divide it by the number of unique visitors.
+To calculate your conversion rate, divide the number of orders by the number of unique visitors.

 Conversion rate = Number of orders / Number of unique visitors